-Surrounded by leading high street names and department store John Lewis, this is the perfect spot for a Christmas shopping break.
+Surrounded by leading high street names and department store John Lewis, this is the perfect spot for a break from shopping in the city.

-For winter comfort food, we recommend trying the Potato tortilla served with aioli, Lamb and pistachio meatballs and triple cooked chunky chips with bravas sauce.
+For comfort food, we recommend trying the Potato tortilla served with aioli, Lamb and pistachio meatballs and triple-cooked chunky chips with bravas sauce.

 Where: College Lane, Liverpool

-Cultivating the culture of dining out in Spain, Lunya brings a taste of Spain to Liverpool.
+Cultivating the culture of dining out in Spanish style Lunya brings a taste of the country’s eateries to Liverpool.

-With a relaxed yet stylish feel, Lunya also features an atmospheric outdoor seating space, ideal for soaking up Liverpool’s bustling city centre.
+With a relaxed yet stylish feel, Lunya also features an atmospheric outdoor seating space, ideal for soaking up the city’s buzzing cosmopolitan atmosphere.

-Choose from a vast array of cheese, meat tapas, tapas banquets, vegetable tapas, fish tapas and sharing deli platters.
+Choose from a vast array of cheese, meats, banquets, vegetable and fish tapas as well as their famous deli platters.

-Lunya also serves up fresh Paella with only the best ingredients.
-Why not indulge in tasty tapas while you wait?
+Lunya also serves a fantastic fresh Paella with only the best ingredients the perfect main meal to follow on from a host of tasty tapas while you wait?

-Situated on buzzing Berry Street, you can guarantee a lively atmosphere and a fantastic night out.
+Situated on Smithdown place, you can guarantee a lively atmosphere and a fantastic night out.